content-left-bg.png

 A number of specialist teachers provide lessons in the areas of:

-Our teachers engage in a planning process every term to develop a shared understanding of the alignment between the curriculum intent, assessment, teaching and learning sequence, and reporting.
+Our teachers engage in a rigorous planning process to develop a shared understanding of the alignment between the curriculum intent, assessment, teaching and learning sequence, and reporting.

-At Eagle Junction State School, our teachers use a variety of standardised and diagnostic assessments to diagnose learning needs, determine achievement and inform teaching.
-Assessment is consistent across year levels and is front-ended at the beginning of a unit of work.
-Students are assessed throughout and at the end of a unit of work to determine their overall understanding.
-Students in Years 3 and 5 participate in NAPLAN (National Assessment Program in Literacy and Numeracy).
+At Eagle Junction State School, our educators utilise a range of summative assessment tasks, monitoring strategies, and monitoring tools to diagnose learning needs, measure student achievement, and inform instructional practices.
+Assessment is consistent across year levels and is strategically front-ended at the beginning of each unit.
+Students are assessed both throughout and at the conclusion of each unit to evaluate their overall understanding.
+Additionally, students in Years 3 and 5 participate in the National Assessment Program in Literacy and Numeracy (NAPLAN) to further gauge their academic progress.

 Sequencing Teaching and Learning